How to easily insert electronic signatures in Google Docs

 Build better documents with PandaDoc

-As a top-performing e-signature solution, PandaDoc is equipped with a robust document editor where you can add signature fields, pricing tables, and gain access to more complex signing tools.
+As a top-performing e-signature solution, PandaDoc is equipped with a robust document editor where you can add signature fields, and pricing tables, and gain access to more complex signing tools.

 If you want to take document creation to the next level, sign up for a paid plan so that you can build proposals, contracts, invoices, and more inside the PandaDoc editor.